Amy Treadway. Watercolor

 These familiar subjects dance across my paintings in an exhilarating fashion.
 New inspiration comes every day.
 My work is truly unique and the journey is just as much fun as the finished piece itself.

-Currently, I reside in Southern California with my husband, Brandon, and our cat, Gamer.
+Currently, I reside in Southern California with my husband, Brandon, my daughter, Faith, and our cats, Beskar and Kyber.
 We frequent the Del Mar and Santa Anita racetracks, as well as Cars and Coffee events and cat shows around the area.
-When I'm not in the studio I am mentoring others, taking pictures, detailing my car, meeting new people, or spending time with my family and my beloved cat.
+When I'm not in the studio I am mentoring others, taking pictures, detailing my car, meeting new people, or spending time with my family and my beloved cats.
+My next big aspiration is to own racehorses of my own that will become personal riding horses when they retire from racing.